Chair, William Volkman Associate Professor of Business and Law,

 Norris A. Aldeen Professor of Business,

 The Department of Business and Economics offers majors in Economics and in Business/Economics and a minor in Economics.
-The Department periodically offers a minor in Business, which is explained below.†† The principal difference between the two majors stems from the different upper-level course electives that students choose.† Both programs build on an economic core consistent with a liberal arts foundation and are intentional about integrating the Christian faith and perspective with the study of economic life.
+The Department periodically offers a minor in Business, which is explained below.
+Both programs build on an economic core consistent with a liberal arts foundation and are intentional about integrating the Christian faith and perspective with the study of economic life.

 The Economics major is designed to help students develop skills in analysis and decision making by becoming thoroughly grounded in the principles of economic reasoning.
 At the same time, students also gain an understanding of the economic relationships, forces, and patterns that influence the economic order on both a national and global basis.
 An effort is made to apply economic analysis to a wide range of social and economic issues, such as poverty, inequality, growth, and development.
 The Economics major provides a broad and versatile base of preparation that is ideal for a lifelong career in business, government, law, public policy, or other professional tracks.
 It also provides excellent background for further graduate study in economics, public policy, business administration, or law.

 The Business/Economics major focuses on economic life at the level of the firm.
 Any organization, whether it be a for-profit or not-for-profit endeavor, must deal with the issues of purpose, product/service creation, supply chains, human and financial resources, technology, and information.
 All of these issues must be considered in the context of a dynamic global economy.
 The Business/Economics major offers a range of courses which enable students to develop their understanding of these foundational issues as they relate to principles of accounting, finance, management, marketing, operations, and information science.

-Study Abroad: The department periodically offers an international studies program that focuses on visiting a specific region of the world.† Credit hours and courses may vary, depending on the nature of the program.
+Study Abroad: The department periodically offers an international studies program that focuses on visiting a specific region of the world.
+Credit hours and courses may vary, depending on the nature of the program.
 Students are also encouraged to learn about other study abroad programs from the Global and Experiential Learning Office or through the Council for Christian Colleges and Universities (www.cccu.org).